wp-plugins/video-thumbnails/readme.txt

 Coming Soon

 == Changelog ==

+= 0.2.1 =
+* Added support for Vimeo players embedded using an iframe

 = 0.2 =
 * Added `get_video_thumbnail()` to return the URL without echoing or return null if no thumbnail is found, making it possible to only display a thumbnail if one is found.